As a California-based mortgage company, we do our best to educate home buyers about real…

 Here’s the difference between these scenarios, as it relates to purchase contingencies:

-• In a seller’s market, the demand for homes exceeds the supply.
+- In a seller’s market, the demand for homes exceeds the supply.
 This can lead to bidding wars and offers above the asking price.
-In a competitive market like this, including contract contingencies could work against you.
+In a competitive market like this, including multiple contract contingencies might work against you.
 That’s why buyers often make “clean” or non-contingent purchase offers.

-As of January 2022, the San Francisco Bay Area is still a strong seller’s market.
-Record-low inventory levels and steady demand from buyers have boosted the competition factor.
+Record-low inventory levels and steady demand from buyers have increased competition.
 Because of this, more and more buyers have been making non-contingent offers on a Bay Area home purchase.

 Understanding the Risk vs. Reward